karrirasinmaki/blackpepperswing-www/pages/pages-root-folder/index.md

 # title: Hopping around swamps and lakes since 2017
 # title: New courses starting in November
-title: ""
+# title: ""
-# title: "Black Pepper Swing"
+title: "Black Pepper Swing"

-# subheadline: "New season starting on 16th of March!"
+subheadline: "Next beginners' courses starting September 10th!"
 # subheadline: "Join us and swing up your life!"
 # subheadline: "&nbsp;"
 # subheadline: We are a swing dance school based in Helsinki, Tampere and Jyväskylä, founded and run through passion for authentic swing dances.
 We teach, organize, social dance, perform and keep the dance floor busy.